runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   ```
   Enable Atlantis to format Terraform plan output into a markdown-diff friendly format for color-coding purposes.

-  Useful to enable for use with Github.
+  Useful to enable for use with GitHub.

 ### `--gh-hostname`
   ```bash
   atlantis server --gh-hostname="my.github.enterprise.com"
   ```
   Hostname of your GitHub Enterprise installation.
-If using [Github.com](https://github.com),
+If using [GitHub.com](https://github.com),
   don't set.
 Defaults to `github.com`.

 ### `--gh-token`